kdjadju/pdsnd_github/README.md

 total travel time
 average travel time
 counts of each user type
-counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)
+counts of each gender (only available for New York City and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used